lgw2/lgw2.github.io/_pages/about.md

 I have also worked with the [Computational Topology and Geometry](https://www.cs.montana.edu/tda/index.html) group at MSU to develop the theory behind a new method for comparing shapes without manual landmarking.
-See my [reserch page](https://lgw2.github.io/research/) for more detail on my research pursuits.
+See my [research page](https://lgw2.github.io/research/) for more detail on my research pursuits.

 Before starting my PhD, I worked as a data scientist at an online advertising